pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 az apim api import     --path $apiPath     --resource-group $resourceGroupName     --service-name $apimServiceName     --api-id $apiId     --display-name $apiId     --specification-format $specificationFormat     --specification-path $specificationPath     --service-url $webServiceUrl
 ```

+Just as a note: the release strategy used in the tutorial is effectively an **Open Api As Artifact** strategy.

 ## 🧩 Conclusion